 Lula Morton Drewes '67

-If we in the United States ever doubted whether race relations are still a tinderbox of emotions, the reaction to the shooting of Trayvon Martin and the subsequent acquittal of George Zimmerman have proven that we have a long way to go before we’re all living in “perfect harmony,” as the early 1970s advertising jingle promoted.
+If we in the United States ever doubted whether race relations are still a tinderbox of emotions, our response to the events of the summer of 2013 confirmed it.
+Our collective reaction to the shooting of Trayvon Martin and the subsequent acquittal of George Zimmerman proved that we have a long way to go before we’re all living in “perfect harmony,” as the early 1970s advertising jingle promoted.

-It’s sometimes hard to believe it’s 2013: 50 years since Martin Luther King Jr.’s “I Have a Dream” speech; 50 years since Alabama Gov. George Wallace stood in the doorway, preventing two African American students from entering the University of Alabama; 50 years since President John F. Kennedy sent Congress his proposed Civil Rights Act.
+It’s sometimes hard to believe this was happening in 2013: 50 years since Martin Luther King Jr.’s “I Have a Dream” speech; 50 years since Alabama Gov. George Wallace stood in the doorway, preventing two African American students from entering the University of Alabama; 50 years since President John F. Kennedy sent Congress his proposed Civil Rights Act.

 It’s clear that we’re “still overcoming.”